Tag Archives: 6.5 creedmoor

 The model we’re testing today utilizes Savages popular Accu-trigger, floating bolt-head, and tang-mounted safety.
 These are common and popular features for the Savage, and well tested over the past decade.
 On top of the tubular action is a 20 MOA scope mounting rail, also very common on long-range rifles.
 The base gives a canted starting point for your scope, which allows the internal movement of your reticle a wider range of travel, and helps keep it further from the extreme ends of its travel.

 A twenty-six inch stainless barrel is mounted in the action, and it features a heavy profile and a one-in-eight-twist.
 The threaded muzzle carries a dual ported muzzle brake to help reduce recoil.
-Before the Fudd’s chime in about 6.5 Creedmoor’s being weak and not in need of recoil reduction, let’s make it clear; recoil reduction in competitive shooting isn’t about weakness, it’s about spotting your own hits and misses.
+Before the Fudd’s chime in about 6.5 Creedmoor’s being weak and not in need of recoil reduction, let’s make it clear: Recoil reduction in competitive shooting isn’t about weakness, it’s about spotting your own hits and misses.
 Muzzle brakes keep you on target so you can hopefully see your impact.

 The MDT ACC Chassis

-MDT has been building precision rifle chassis for quite some time, and their ACC rifle chassis is one of their more popular competition models.
-The chassis is compatible with many of the more popular rifle actions, allowing users an upgrade.
 The chassis is built from aluminum, and features a skelotonized buttstock with completely adjustable positions.
-The adjustable pistol grip also allows customization for the user, making the rifle as comfortable as possible.
-The chassis is also compatible with the standard Accuracy International pattern magazines, which is a must have nowadays.
-The foregrip of the rifle is M-Lok compatible to allow adding accessories like weights and barricade stops, or any other ad-on that PRS type shooting utilizes.
+An adjustable pistol grip also allows customization for the user, making the rifle as comfortable as possible.
+MDT’s chassis is also compatible with the standard Accuracy International pattern magazines, which is a must have nowadays.
+The foregrip of the rifle is M-Lok compatible to allow adding accessories like weights and barricade stops.
+Or any other ad-on that PRS type shooting utilizes.
 There is also a built in ARCA rail on the bottom of the foregrip, this allows the rapid attachment of other support accessories and mounting the rifle atop a tripod.

 But how comfortable is it?